lla4um/mapr-dev-workshop/README.md

     * a VM that you can download from [here](https://mapr.com/products/mapr-sandbox-hadoop/)
     * the Mapr Container for Developers (OSX only), see the instructions [here](https://maprdocs.mapr.com/home/MapRContainerDevelopers/MapRContainerDevelopersOverview.html).

-* [Install and configure](https://maprdocs.mapr.com/home/AdvancedInstallation/SettingUptheClient-install-mapr-client.html) the MapR client on your developer environment
-    * test the installation using the following command:
-        ``` hadoop fs -ls / ``